-Samsung Notes is one of the apps which gets forgotten every time a user turns on their new Samsung device.
-But even many people do not use them, Samsung Notes is powerful and offers some excellent features.
-Google Keep also called Keep Notes is a simple and straightforward app to take notes on the go.
+Samsung Notes is one of the great note-taking apps.
+Samsung brings new features on every new flagship release.
+Google Keep, also called Keep Notes, is a simple and straightforward app.
 How do both differ?
 The blog post explores both and covers Samsung Notes vs. Google Keep.

 Platforms and account

-Samsung Notes is pre-installed on Samsung Devices, but it can also be downloaded on other Android devices from Google Play.
-A Windows app is also available, but Samsung has not developed the app, nor it synchronises with the mobile app, but the interface looks identical to the mobile app.
+Samsung Notes is pre-installed on Samsung Devices, but it can also be downloaded on Android devices from Google Play.
+A Windows app is also available, but Samsung has not developed the app or synchronised with the mobile app, but the interface looks identical to the mobile app.